Carl0520/MSP-Poadcast/README.md

 Other feature set can be get by replace the config file path in get_bat.py

-(for ex egemaps, ComParE2016, Emobasee etc.)
+(for ex egemaps, ComParE2016, Emobase etc.)